Thomas Lyon (of Auldbar): Later political career and the Lindsay–Lyon feud

 The hope of the presbyterian clergy that the return of the banished lords would effect a change in the ecclesiastical policy of the king was not fulfilled.
 The Master of Glamis advised that it was not expedient to sound out the king, who favoured episcopacy, on reform of the kirk.

 On 14 December 1586, Glamis, as the representative of his house, and David Lindsay, 11th Earl of Crawford, by one of whose followers the eighth Lord Glamis had been slain, gave mutual assurances to each other; and on 15 May 1587 they walked arm in arm before the king to and from the banquet of reconciliation at the Market Cross of Edinburgh.
 The feud between the two families remained, however, very much as it was before; and the king in November 1588 took the captaincy of the guard from Glamis and giving it to Alexander Lindsay, the Earl of Crawford's uncle.
 Glamis was offended, and a scene took place between him and Francis Stewart, 5th Earl of Bothwell.
-To prevent the quarrel proceeding further, Bothwell was commanded to ward within in Linlithgow Palace, and Glamis within Edinburgh Castle, for arming his followers in the city.
+To prevent the quarrel proceeding further, Bothwell was commanded to ward within Linlithgow Palace, and Glamis within Edinburgh Castle, for arming his followers in the city.
 Shortly afterwards the captaincy of the guard was transferred to George Gordon, 6th Earl of Huntly.